dborth/vbagx/README.md

 ## Gameplay

 Once you choose a game, it starts.
-Press **Home** to return to the in-game menu, where you can save, load, reset, change controllers, or change settings — these apply to all games, not just the current one.
+Press **Home** to open the in-game menu (Save, Load, Reset, Controller, Cheats) — these settings apply to all games, not just the current one.
+Select **Main Menu** to return to the File Browser, or **Close** to resume play.

+- **Save** offers **New SRAM** and **New Snapshot**; click either to create a save, or click an existing save to overwrite it.
+- **Load** loads a saved SRAM or Snapshot.
+- **Reset** resets the current game.
+- **Controller** toggles which controller drives the game.
+- **Cheats** toggles your loaded cheat codes (below).

 If you're playing a Boktai game with the solar sensor active, a fifth button lets you set the in-game weather; sunlight is based on the weather, time of day, and the angle of your Wiimote.
 Note that if it's night time for real, there won't be any sun regardless of what you set the weather to.

-- **Close** resumes play; **Main Menu** returns to the File Browser.

 ## Cheats